 James was born in Syracuse, NY, and grew up primarily in Portland, OR, the son of a Zoroastrian Persian mother and a Christian Indian father.

-James lives with his wife, two sons and daughter in California.
+James lives with his wife, two sons and two daughters in California.